crate/cratedb-guide/docs/connect/drivers.md

 :::{include} /_include/links.md
 :::

-This section lists drivers and adapters for supported programming languages, frameworks, and environments.
+Drivers and adapters for supported programming languages, frameworks, and environments.

 ## PostgreSQL

-The drivers listed in this section all use the [CrateDB PostgreSQL interface].
+The drivers listed here all use the [CrateDB PostgreSQL interface].

 ::::{sd-table}
 :widths: 2 3 5 2